rudberga/CI-MS1-wedding-website/README.md

 ### Surface

+#### Main inspiration

+My main inspiration of the looks of the website is cherry blossoms in Japan.
+The reason for this is because the actual wedding will take part in Japan and it is a familiar sight for both non-Japanese and Japanese guests.

 #### Fonts

 I have decided to go with a combination of the fonts **Libre Franklin** and **Parisienne**.
 The reason for choosing this style of combination is because I got inspired by several wedding websites I took inspiration from, it seems to be a common trait to mix a elegant font with a minimal font.